Bramble1/Audio-steganography/README.md

 Proof of concept Audio steganography program to hide secret messages inside unsuspecting Audio Files.
 This is the first prototype, which only does a basic lsb infection at this time.

+# update currenlty broken, however storing plain text bytes work, storing an encrypted pgp file has seeminly broken it.
+After some debugging i know the issue, and the basic proof of concept will be fixed.

 # Instructions

 Compile and setup